 To kick things off, meet with your pastor, priest or rabbi.
 He can help a lot.
 So can meeting with a same-gender licensed therapist who shares your worldview.

 When we don’t get healthy first, the woundedness we haven’t worked through bites us again and again at inopportune times.
-That impedes our ability to connect emotionally with our mates when it’s most essential we do so. (see “Sustainable Marriage”)
+It impedes our ability to connect emotionally with our mates when it’s most essential we do so. (see “Sustainable Marriage”)

 Bottom line: Get as healthy as you can, as soon as you can.